codeclimate/codeclimate-rubocop/config/contents/style/mutable_constant.md

 positives.
 Luckily, there is no harm in freezing an already frozen object.

+From Ruby 3.0, this cop honours the magic comment 'shareable_constant_value'.
+When this magic comment is set to any acceptable value other than none, it will suppress the offenses raised by this cop.
+It enforces frozen state.

 NOTE: Regexp and Range literals are frozen objects since Ruby 3.0.

+NOTE: From Ruby 3.0, this cop allows explicit freezing of interpolated string literals when `# frozen-string-literal: true` is used.

 ### Example: EnforcedStyle: literals (default)
     # bad